Healthy Homes Assessment Clive

 Clive Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory for all Clive and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory to all Clive and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove compliance with each Healthy Homes Standard that apply or will be in force during the tenancy of their rental properties.
+• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.

-• Property managers and private landlords must make sure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers should make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

-• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes